Mollie in Montana~*

 How to Make Ladybug Caprese

-4. Place one whole fresh basil leaf on the cheese.
+4. Basil leaf-Place one whole fresh basil leaf on the cheese.

-5. To create the little ladybug body, slice your cherry tomatoes in half, through the part where the stem was/is.
+5. Slice tomatoes- To create the little ladybug body, slice your cherry tomatoes in half, through the part where the stem was/is.
 Place one half, cut side down, on the basil leaf.

-7. Slice your kalamata olives into 4 pieces, and place one slice at one end of the tomato to create a little head.
+7. Kalamata ladybug heads- Slice your kalamata olives into 4 pieces, and place one slice at one end of the tomato to create a little head.

 How to Serve

-That's it!!!
-Caprese Ladybugs!
+That's all there is to it for these caprese ladybugs!
 Place them on a white platter like this one on Amazon so they show up nicely.
 If you would like, you can scatter a few basil leaves on the platter for a little more leafy color, and serve!

 Crostini with tomato that looks like a ladybug